Isaac Paredes Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.51).
+- The Rockies' 5.57 team ERA ranks 29th across all league pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (177 total, 1.4 per game).
+- Rockies pitchers combine to give up 178 total home runs at a clip of 1.4 per game (third-most in the league).

-- Blach (1-1) gets the starting nod for the Rockies in his sixth start of the season.
-He has a 4.14 ERA in 37 2/3 innings pitched, with 15 strikeouts.
+- Gomber will look to secure his 10th win when he gets the start for the Rockies, his 26th of the season.
+He is 9-9 with a 5.52 ERA and 82 strikeouts through 130 1/3 innings pitched.

-- The left-hander last pitched on Wednesday against the Arizona Diamondbacks, when he threw five innings, allowing two earned runs while giving up six hits.
+- In his last outing on Wednesday against the Arizona Diamondbacks, the left-hander tossed 5 1/3 innings, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.